JaneliaSciComp/SongExplorer/README.md

 `model_parameters` which defines the variable names, titles, and default values, etc. to appear in the GUI, and (2) a function `create_model` which builds and returns the network graph.
-Specify as the `architecture` in "configuration.pysh" the full path to this file, without the ".py" suffix.
+Specify as the `architecture` in "configuration.pysh" the full path to this file, without the ".py" extension.
 The buttons immediately above the configuration textbox in the GUI will change to reflect the different hyperparameters used by this architecture.
 All the workflows described above (detecting sounds, making predicions, fixing mistakes, etc) can be used with this custom network in an identical manner.
 The default convolutional architecture is itself written as a plug-in, and can be found in src/convolutional.py.

+### Video files ###

+By default, SongExplorer expects video files to have the same basename as the corresponding audio file, and the extension to be one of AVI, MP4, or MOV.
+If this is not the case, one can provide a python function which inputs a directory and a WAV file and outputs the name of the video file to load.
+The name and location of the python file containing this function is specified, without the ".py" extension, as the "video_findfile" parameter in "configuration.pysh".
+For examples, see src/same-basename.py (the default) and src/maybe-off-by-one-second.py.

 # Troubleshooting #